krishnasandeep-v/RetailGPT/README.md

 - Demonstrates vision + NLP integration.
 - Business relevance: Personalized commerce experiences.
 - Shows system design and production-readiness.

+-## 👤 Founder Vision

+I built NeuraCart to solve a personal pain point: the frustrating and inefficient way people search for products online.
+Leveraging deep experience in AI and software engineering, combined with a passion for retail technology, my goal is to transform online shopping into an intuitive, personalized experience.
+I believe AI-powered multimodal search is the future of eCommerce, and NeuraCart is positioned to lead that change — starting from pilot retail partnerships to large-scale adoption.

 ## 📬 Contact
 For questions, contact v.sandeepkrishna@gmail.com